kapouer/matchdom/README.md

 matchdom expects a somewhat modern browser or server environment, depending on the loaded plugins.

-Use runtime or bundled polyfills to meet your particular needs.
+Use polyfills to meet your particular needs.

 ## declaring custom filter